Serves: 4 | Total Time: 40 Minutes

-When I boil them to make mashed potatoes, I find that this method really locks in the potato's natural sweet flavor and they turn out so creamy.
-Plus, not as many nutrients are lost this way.
+When I boil them to make mashed potatoes, I find that this method really locks in the potato's naturally sweet flavor and it helps them become creamier.
+Plus, not as many nutrients are lost by cooking your potatoes this way.

-I figured I would try this idea out on my fried potatoes, but instead of using a little water, I used none.
+I figured I would try this idea on my fried potatoes, but instead of using a little water...
+I used none.

 Do you know that potatoes naturally contain a lot of their own water?
-This is why I kept a tight lid on them during the last half of the cooking process.
-I dried them out a little during the first 15 minutes to give them a nice, crispy browning, then let them cook away in their own water for the second 15 minutes.
-The trick is to keep adding olive oil throughout, but make sure you have your vent hood on high - you'll be needing it!
+This is why I keep a tight lid on them during the last half of the cooking process.
+I dry them out a little during the first 15 minutes to give them a nice, crispy browning, then let them cook in their own water for the second 15 minutes.
+The trick is to keep adding olive oil throughout the entire cook time, but make sure you have your vent hood on high - you'll be needing it!